Incoterms 2020® in Shipping: The Ultimate Guide

 Knowing your incoterms and discussing these with your buyer or seller prior to arranging a shipment will avoid any surprises during the shipping process.
-Speak to your forwarder before agreeing your terms.
+Speak to your forwarder before agreeing to your terms.
 You can also ask for comparison rates on different terms so you can calculate the best option for your business.